 Related Reading: Keeping Your Authenticity As An Online Influencer

 It Builds Trust // Just like any relationship, the relationships you make on social media have to be built on trust and honesty.
 Whether you’re on social media to build your brand or you’re on it just for fun, being genuine is always the route to take to build trust online.
-When you’re being honest, you’re community will pick up on it and cheer you on all the more because of it.
+When you’re being honest, your community will pick up on it and cheer you on all the more because of it.
 This is why I encourage bloggers and social media influencers to only partner with brands they truly love and believe in.
 It’s so clear to your audience if you’re promoting a brand just to receive compensation for doing so.
 This is also the same reason why I’m only for growing your social media channels in a genuine and organic way.
 If you’re buying followers and engaging in fake “growth” methods like follow/unfollow.
 Your audience is made up of real people.
 Real people notice.
 When they notice you’re not being authentic, you’ll very quickly lose their trust.
-So, don’t become a sell out.
+So, don’t become a sellout.
 When you’re genuine and true, people will notice and will continue to trust you.

 Related Reading: 5 Key Reasons To Stop Follow/Unfollow

 It Builds Community // At the end of the day, when you’re truly yourself with others online, you’re building community.
 When you keep yourself authentic online, you’re constantly cultivating a healthy environment for not just yourself to grow, but for others to grow.
 Just like authenticity, we all crave and desire community.
-In order to have open and honest community, we need to first be genuinely ourselves – flaws, gifts, and all.
+In order to have an open and honest community, we need to first be genuinely ourselves – flaws, gifts, and all.
 Whether you’re wanting to grow your brand or simply grow your online relationships, authenticity is the key to achieving true and thriving community.